duckinator/jim/README.md

 - builds gems
 - cleans up after itself (if you ask it to)
 - will eventually be able to publish gems
+- packing an entire (pure-Ruby) gem into a single file

 Things `jim` is not going to do:
 - jim will not support gems with native extensions.